International Women’s Day 2017 – Engineering … It’s not just for boys

 Engineering and construction careers have long been considered a male dominated industry and as part of International Women’s Day we look at how, as a firm, we are tackling the gender divide within the industry.

 Data recently sourced from the Office for National Statistics (ONS) shows that women currently make up 11.2% of the construction workforce – the lowest level on record in the past three years.
 This figure, along with the analysis conducted by the Royal Academy of Engineering which suggests the industry needs to see more than a million new engineers and technicians in place by 2020, highlights the importance in addressing gender diversity within the industry.
-The Royal Academy of Engineering additionally highlights only 9% of engineers in the UK are women and only 6% are registered engineers and technicians.
+The Institution of Engineering and Technology highlights only 9% of engineers in the UK are women and only 6% are registered engineers and technicians.

 The engineering and construction industry offers an exceptionally wide variety of stimulating and creative career opportunities available to both men and women.
 Gaining a qualification in engineering provides an individual with the skillset to embark on a career with worldwide reach where they can be involved with projects that positively impact the world in which we live.